thomasbattram/thesis/index/thesis.utf8.md

 ### Database interface and use
 There are two ways to access this large, curated database: through the main website www.ewascatalog.org or by using the R package “ewascatalog”.
 The website provides a simple user interface, which resembles that of the GWAS catalog [@Buniello2019], whereby there is a single search bar to explore the database and links to tabs that contain documentation on the contents and how to cite its use (Figure 1).
 Users may enter a CpG, gene, genome position or trait into the search bar and it will rapidly return detail for relevant EWAS associations, including CpG, trait, sample size, publication and association (effect and P value) (Figure 1).
 This information along with additional information such as ancestry, outcome, exposure units, and tissue analysed are available for download as a tab-separated value (tsv) text file.
 Unlike other EWAS databases, we provide the option of downloading summary results for both the user’s search and for the entire database.

+(ref:catalog-use-cap) __Using the EWAS catalog__.
+At the top of the figures is the home page URL, ewascatalog.org.
+Below that are examples of three types of searches possible: 1.
+CpG sites, 2. genes and 3. traits.
+Finally, the results are displayed after searching the catalog for “Depression”.
+Circled in red is the download button, this button enables the user to download the results of their search as a tab-separated value file.
+This file will contain the information shown on the website as well as additional analysis information."

+(ref:catalog-use-scap) Using the EWAS catalog

 \begin{figure}

 {\centering \includegraphics[width=1\linewidth]{figure/03-ewas_catalog/using_the_catalog}

 }

-\caption{Using the EWAS catalog.
-At the top of the figures is the home page URL, ewascatalog.org.
-Below that are examples of three types of searches possible:
-1. CpG sites, 2. genes and 3. traits.
-Finally, the results are displayed after searching the catalog for “Depression”.
-Circled in red is the download button, this button enables the user to download the results of their search as a tab-separated value file.
-This file will contain the information shown on the website as well as additional analysis information.}(\#fig:catalog-use)
+\caption[(ref:catalog-use-scap)]{(ref:catalog-use-cap)}(\#fig:catalog-use)
 \end{figure}

 The R package, along with installation instructions and examples are available at https://github.com/ewascatalog/ewascatalog-r/.
 Once installed, the database can be queried directly in R using the “ewascatalog()” function similar to the website: simply supply the function with  a CpG site, gene, genome position or trait and the function returns the same output as is downloadable from the website.